vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

 In this task, you will create a Log Analytics workspace to store the log information and analyze the machines onboarded through Azure Arc.

-1. On your LabVM, open a new browser tab and log in to **Azure Portal**, using the below URL:
+1. On your LabVM, open a new browser tab and log in to **Azure Portal**, using the URL below:

    ```
    https://portal.azure.com
    ```

-   >**Note:** Use the ODL credentials to login to Azure portal.
+   >**Note:** Use the ODL credentials to log in to the Azure portal.
    > - Username : **<inject key="AzureAdUserEmail"></inject>**
    > - Password : **<inject key="AzureAdUserPassword"></inject>**